-How is I wan your
+How is different Evon your

-school in your home country?
+Thool in your home country?

-Home country We Work uniform
+بندم Home country We Wore Uniform

+but in donada we wore any clothes

-Our country school they bent its
+-(2 Our country school they bent : U.S.

-In Eanada School We be Free
+In Eunada School We be Free

-3 Inour Country no gym

-in canada is we have health, we go to gym
+(ਛੱਡ.
+In canada is we have health, we go to gym

+a make cayes

-0 Dux country The school in many part, for exa-
+-6 Our country The school in many part, for exa-

-€£/ mple one house 3 or 4 class
+mpre one mease so q class

-but in canada we found all class combine
+: but in canada we found all class combine

-Vocabulary uses phonetic spelling for most words

-- Knowledge of • labels charts, equipment, diagrams and maps with high frequency academic and

-words content area words

-- Word choice • creates and uses personal word lists of familiar or recurring vocabulary (e.g., creates a

-- Word personal dictionary)

-enrichment • attempts to use high frequency academic words with support (e.g. explain,

-demonstrate, describe)

-attempts to use high frequency content area vocabulary words with support (e.g.,

-fiction, poem, sum, multiply)

-• attempts to use high frequency affixes (re-, tri-, bi-, un-, -ful, -less, -ly)

-• uses common descriptive words (e.g., purple, big, square, many/some)
+Vocabulary • uses phonetic spelling for most words Knowledge of • labels charts, equipment, diagrams and maps with high frequency academic and words content area words Word choice • creates and uses personal word lists of familiar or recurring vocabulary (e.g., creates a Word personal dictionary) enrichment • attempts to use high frequency academic words with support (e.g. explain, demonstrate, describe) • attempts to use high frequency content area vocabulary words with support (e.g., fiction, poem, sum, multiply) • attempts to use high frequency affixes (re-, tri-, bi-, un-, -ful, -less, -ly) • uses common descriptive words (e.g., purple, big, square, many/some)

 Sentence Sentence Structure

 structure; uses in-depth capitalization rules (e.g., days of the week, months, titles)

 punctuation writes complete simple sentences

-attempts compound sentences using common conjunctions (e.g., and, but, or,
+attempts compound sentences using common conjunctions (e.g., and, but, or, because)

-because)

-answers questions using simple adverbial phrases (e.g., to the mall, after the movie)
+answers questions using simple adverbial phrases (e.g., to the mall, after the movie) Punctuation

-Punctuation

 uses apostrophes for contractions and possessive forms (e.g., He's buying a hat.
 The boy's hat is red.
-We don't like music.)

-attempts comma use
+We don't like music.) attempts comma use

 Form; uses basic organization in page layout (e.g., name, date, headings, subheadings,

 organization; margins)

 content copies dates and facts from short simple text

-content relies on patterned sentences to express more detail and answer questions
+relies on patterned sentences to express more detail and answer questions

 writes simple questions following a model

-writes simple questions following a model writes simple information about self, including likes and dislikes
+writes simple information about self, including likes and dislikes

-writes simple information about self, including likes and dislikes writes simple messages for personal communication (e.g., text messages or e-mails)
+• writes simple messages for personal communication (e.g., text messages or e-mails)

-uses parts of the writing process (e.g., pre-writing, rewrite for neatness) with
+• uses parts of the writing process (e.g., pre-writing, rewrite for neatness) with

 assistance

 co-constructs a simple paragraph

-Grammar Nouns
+Grammar • Nouns

-Grammar possessive form of proper nouns (e.g., David's hat)
+possessive form of proper nouns (e.g., David's hat)

 - articles: a, an, the

 • Pronouns

 - subject: I, you, he, she, it, we, they

-- correctly using subject and object: me, you, him, her, it, us, them
+correctly using subject and object: me, you, him, her, it, us, them

-Verbs
+• Verbs

 simple past high-frequency irregular verbs (e.g., She came late.)

 present progressive (e.g., She is talking.)

-Adjectives
+• Adjectives

-- comparative/superlative (e.g., bigger, bigger than/biggest; dirtier, dirtier
+comparative/superlative (e.g., bigger, bigger than/biggest; dirtier, dirtier than/dirtiest)

-than/dirtiest)

-attempting comparative/superlative forms + more/most (e.g., more beautiful/most
+attempting comparative/superlative forms + more/most (e.g., more beautiful/most intelligent)

-intelligent)

-- a little, a lot of, much, many, some, any, every, all
+a little, a lot of, much, many, some, any, every, all

-• Adverbs
+Adverbs

 - too

-- Negation
+Negation

 - will (e.g., They won't drink milk.)

-- Prepositions
+Prepositions

 - of location (e.g., in, on, at, under, on the right/left)

+5 5 (5.
+6.) , 5